RodrigoGonzalez/flake8-custom-import-rules/README.md

 Restricted imports can be configured in two ways:
 - By package: Restrict a package from importing another package, or subpackages or modules from another package.
-  Example: Prevent 'package_A' from importing 'package_B' or any of its subpackages or modules.
+  Example: Prevent 'package_a' from importing 'package_b' or any of its subpackages or modules.
 - By module: Restrict a module from importing specific modules.
-  Example: Prevent 'package_A.module_A' from importing 'package_B.module_B'.
+  Example: Prevent 'package_a.module_A' from importing 'package_b.module_B'.

 Restricted packages: Specify a list of packages that are not permitted to be imported or used by other packages or modules within your base package.
 This